Techowl/phonebuzz-phase-2/README.md

 ```
 touch .env
 ```
-Open the .env file, and give it a single line of text, like so:
+Open the .env file, and give it two lines of text, like so:
 ```
+ACCOUNT_SID:YOUR_ACCOUNT_SID_HERE
 AUTH_TOKEN:YOUR_AUTH_TOKEN_HERE
 ```
 You will also need to uncomment a couple of specially-marked lines of code near the top of app.rb.
-Finally, be sure to put your own account SID (form.twilioAccountNum) and Twilio phone number (form.callFromNum) into public/script.js.
+Finally, be sure to put your own Twilio phone number into the :from parameter in the /call route of app.rb.

 Now you're ready to download any dependencies you don't have and run the program.
 ```